-FOR 440 FOREST AND CONSERVATION ECONOMICS (3) The role and application of economics and finance to forest resource conservation and management.
-Prerequisite: AGBM 101 or ECON 102 or ECON 104 FOR 450W HUMAN DIMENSIONS OF NATURAL RESOURCES (3) Addresses human needs and desires, from individuals to nations, for social, ecological, and economic benefits derived from natural resource decisions.
+FOR 450W HUMAN DIMENSIONS OF NATURAL RESOURCES (3) Addresses human needs and desires, from individuals to nations, for social, ecological, and economic benefits derived from natural resource decisions.
 Prerequisite: 6 credits of social and behavioral sciences

 FOR 455 REMOTE SENSING AND SPATIAL DATA HANDLING (3) An advanced remote sensing and geospatial technology course emphasizing the use of remote sensors and geographic information systems to study the Earth's land surface.
 Prerequisite: FOR 255 or FORT 260 or GEOG 160 or GEOG 260 or WILDL211